bhnord/activities/README.md

 **05/03 10:00AM - 05/03 11:00AM @ The Paseo at 111 Harbor Way**
 Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
 <a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

+### Wicked New England - Halfway to Halloween Festival

+**05/03 11:00AM - 05/03 07:00PM @ Old Town Hall**
+A Halfway to Halloween Festival for those who can't wait for spooky season!
+<a href="https://www.halloweennewengland.com/events/wicked-new-england-halloween-festival" target="_blank">info link</a>

 ### Tulip Fest - May 3-4 & 10-11